xbeat/Machine-Learning/README.md

 Data normalization is a crucial preprocessing step in many machine learning and data analysis tasks.
 It helps to bring different features or variables to a common scale, which can improve the performance and convergence of various algorithms.
 In this presentation, we'll focus on two popular normalization techniques: mean centering and min-max scaling, specifically in the context of user ratings.

+## Understanding Robust Scaler with Python

+Understanding Robust Scaler

+Robust Scaler is a preprocessing technique used in machine learning to scale features that may contain outliers.
+It uses statistics that are robust to outliers, making it particularly useful for datasets with extreme values.

 ## Bias-Variance Trade-off in Machine Learning with Python

 Understanding Bias-Variance Trade-off